tarmadadj/GREENSLATECodingChallengeComplete/README.md

 - More exploration of the Reactive and MVVM posbilities that VUe.js and other frameworks offer

-#In order to run the Application:
+#In order to run the Application

   it is necesary to have an instance of MySQL/MariaDB running on the default port 3306 and user:root password: root it is also necessary to execute the database_create_and_populate.sql script then the application can be run directly from the Spring STS or with maven.